Opinion | When Trump attacks Biden at the debate, his scam will hit rock bottom

 That is the story told in the second installment of the New York Times’s deep dive into Trump’s tax records, which has just been released.

-But this narrative arc appears increasingly likely to end up defining the story of Trump’s first and second presidential campaigns — that is, the story arc of Trump’s presidency.
+But this narrative arc also appears increasingly likely to end up defining the story of Trump’s first and second presidential campaigns — that is, the story arc of Trump’s presidency.

 We are likely to see this vividly dramatized when Trump appears at the first presidential debate on Tuesday night.